 So, aside from being super encouraging for the performance poetry set and the venues that support them, how does this oratory revival translate in the writing and publishing industry?
 Sales, that’s how.

 From audiobook samples of your in-print or ebook works, to weekly podcasts or webinars, to free promotions and book trailers, speaking up and speaking out, as an author, is a vital component to any serious marketing strategy.
 And don’t forget the good old speaking engagement or industry appearance.
 Passionate, live delivery of your message is as reliable as ever as a method to get your potential reader-listeners to resonate with you and likely buy your books.

 Format your book for print, e-readers and audio.
 Start right in your own neighborhood and on your own webpage keeping in mind that the more ways your audience can experience what you have to share, the larger audience you have on which to make an impact and an offer.

 What “books on tape” made an impact in your development as a young listener?
 Where were you when you heard that key passage and thus were imprinted with all the attending sensory details in that environment as a result?
 Have you been able to create reader/listeners with this format that may have not otherwise accessed your work?

 About the Author

 Susannah M. Cyrus is a writer, editor and marketing consultant.
-She is an Editor and Contributing Writer for TCK Publishing, an independent book publishing company.
-She is also a manager for the Publishing Profits Podcast show where we interview bestselling authors, publishers and agents on their strategies for success.
+She is a Contributing Writer for TCK Publishing, an independent book publishing company.
 Susannah is passionate about helping people more effectively express themselves.
 She has a B.A. in English Literature from the University of Colorado in Boulder, CO and is a stickler for quality communication.
 When she isn’t editing manuscripts or working on her own writing projects, she is probably outside.